 About Clare Kelly

-I am a qualified Mountain Leader and National Navigation Award Scheme Course Director and have worked in the outdoor industry for 20 years.
+I am a qualified Mountain Leader and National Navigation Award Scheme Course Director and have worked in the outdoor industry for over 20 years.
 I began my outdoor career working as a guide for Exodus, an adventure travel company.
 While with Exodus, I led guided walking holidays in Italy, as well as Nepal, Morocco, Mexico, Belize, Guatemala, Austria, and Spain.

 Between 2007 and 2018, I worked as a guide for Walking Women, a company offering women-only guided walking holidays.
 I guided holidays in Italy, the Peak District, the Lake District, the Yorkshire Dales, the Cairngorms, Cornwall, the Cotswolds and Nepal.
 From 2012 to 2018, I was employed as office manager at the same company and combined this role with my guiding.